My Counseling Approach

 All mental health struggles have a neurological basis.

 At the same time, the stories you tell about yourself shape how you experience the world.
+These narratives are often shaped by your early relationships—your attachment patterns—which influence how you connect with others, seek support, and respond to closeness, distance, or conflict.

 When your internal narrative becomes critical or limiting, your brain begins to filter experiences through that lens—reinforcing feelings of inadequacy, fear, or disconnection.